protocol/research-website/content/posts/202303-lurk/index.md

 we explore the sequential communication delay that arises when sending a message through a constellation of satellites.
 This has the advantage that distances between protocol participants are guaranteed as positions of satellites are observable, so delay lower bounds can be easily computed.
-At the same time, building cryptographic primitives for this setting is challenging due to the constrained resources of satellites and possible corruptions of parties within the constellation.
+At the same time, building cryptographic primitives for this setting is challenging due to the constrained resources of satellites and possible corruption of parties within the constellation.

   > We address these challenges by constructing efficient proofs of sequential communication delay to convince a verifier that a message has accrued delay by traversing a path among satellites.
-As part of this construction, we propose the first ordered multisignature scheme with security under a version of the the discrete logarithm assumption, which enjoys constant-size signatures and, modulo preprocessing, computational complexity independent of the number of signers.
-Building on our proofs of sequential communication delay, we show new constructions of Publicly Verifiable TLPs and VDFs whose delay guarantees are rooted on physical communication delay lower bounds.
-Our protocols as well as the ordered multisignature are analysed in the Universal Composability framework using novel models for sequential communication delays and (ordered) multisignatures.
+As part of this construction, we propose the first ordered multisignature scheme with security under a version of the discrete logarithm assumption, which enjoys constant-size signatures and, modulo preprocessing, computational complexity independent of the number of signers.
+Building on our proofs of sequential communication delay, we show new constructions of Publicly Verifiable TLPs and VDFs whose delay guarantees are rooted in physical communication delay lower bounds.
+Our protocols, as well as the ordered multisignature, are analyzed in the Universal Composability framework using novel models for sequential communication delays and (ordered) multisignatures.
 A direct application of our results is a randomness beacon that only accesses expensive communication resources in case of cheating.'
   </font>